open-compensation-token-license/license-token-website/wikisrc/open-source-patronage.md

 Open-source software powers much of the digital infrastructure used worldwide, including [Linux](https://www.linux.org/), [Apache](https://httpd.apache.org/), and [Node.js](https://nodejs.org/).
 Many projects, however, are maintained by individual contributors or small teams working voluntarily.
 Without proper funding:

 - Developers risk burnout or financial instability.
-- Projects may stagnate due to lack of resources.
+- Projects may stagnate due to a lack of resources.
 - Critical software dependencies might remain unmaintained, causing security or performance issues.

 Patronage addresses these challenges by providing developers the means to continue their work, focus on quality improvements, and foster future development.
 For more insights on sustainable funding, you can explore [sustainable funding for open source](https://www.license-token.com/wiki/sustainable-funding-for-open-source).